pearsonca/scala-commsim/index.md

 would be a reasonable approach to trying to reproduce the features of the Montreal data itself.

-One final thought on the general advantage of this approach: we focus explicitly on the *explanatory* aspect of science.
-Alone, that is not sufficient to be
-science: we must also commit to prediction and testing.
-Or, in practical circles, we are going to engage in interventions based on our analysis, and monitor the consequences.
+One final thought on the general advantage of our approach in the context of covert groups.
+In this work, we focus explicitly on the *explanatory* aspect of science.
+Alone, that is not sufficient to be science: we must also commit to predict and test, or if applying our results, we must intervene and monitor the consequences.
 Those interventions may have a clearer translation to a non-network perspective.
-For example, if the intervention is to interfere with financial transactions, presumably an individual then has less money to use and that can be captured in a resource accumulation and expenditure model.
-It is less clear what that means in terms of a model that is only about the creation and destruction of ties - does it mean fewer ties given less money to distribute?
-Does it mean more ties as the individual ramps up work to get money?
+For example, if the intervention is to interfere with financial transactions, presumably an individual then has less money to use and that can be captured in an existing resource accumulation and expenditure model.
+It is less clear what that means in terms of a model that is only about the creation and destruction of ties - does it mean eliminating particular ties or tie types given less money to distribute?
+Does it mean more ties or more diverse ties as the individual ramps up work to get money?

 ## Modeling in Code